-Marlon Harewood was also on the scoresheet for David Flitcroft's side, who survived a second-half comeback to book its place in the last eight of the FA Cup.Barnsley survived a second-half Milton Keynes Dons comeback and got two goals from Chris Dagnall to secure a 3-1 victory at Stadium MK and progression to the FA Cup quarterfinals.
+Marlon Harewood was also on the scoresheet for David Flitcroft's side, who survived a second-half fightback to book their place in the last eight of the FA Cup

 Dagnall peeled off his marker for a similar chance before the 15-minute mark but volleyed narrowly over the crossbar from a difficult angle.
 The Dons' respite was brief, though, as Mellis instigated another slick move that led to the second goal of the game.

-The former Chelsea youth player picked out the run of Scott Wiseman with a through ball into the penalty area, and the right back had plenty of time to assess his options before finding Harewood, who doubled the Tykes' lead from 12 yards.
+The former Chelsea youth player picked out the run of Wiseman with a through ball into the penalty area and the right-back had plenty of time to assess his options before finding Harewood, who doubled the Tykes' lead from 12 yards.

-Shaun Williams was moved from center back to central midfield and helped to improve the Dons in the opening stages of the second half before the game was halted for paramedics to treat Barnsley midfielder Kelvin Etuhu, who was stretched off after a nasty clash of heads with Adam Chicksen.
+Shaun Williams was moved from centre-back to central midfield and helped to improve the Dons in the opening stages of the second half before the game was halted for paramedics to treat Barnsley midfielder Kelvin Etuhu, who was stretched off after a nasty clash of heads with Adam Chicksen.

 That did not slow their momentum, though, and soon after the delay Robinson's team halved the deficit.
-Bowditch stretched to knock a ball through the middle past center back Tom Kennedy and sped beyond the defender before slotting past Luke Steele.
+Bowditch stretched to knock a ball through the middle past centre-back Tom Kennedy and sped beyond the defender before slotting past Luke Steele.